 Enquiries are particularly encouraged from applicants with experience in the synthesis and characterisation of metal-containing or supramolecular polymers, the synthesis of challenging abiological structures (such as porphyrins or complex ligands for metal-containing assemblies), or expertise in dealing with complex systems of interacting molecules.
 Your accomplishments in another area of chemistry may also allow you to contribute to our work, however - all applicants with strong publication records in high-impact journals, and who are able to make a convincing case as to how their backgrounds will allow them to contribute to the group's research programme, are invited to get in touch.

 PhD positions are available in our group each year, usually starting in October.
-If you are interested in doctoral studies in the group then please get in touch as early as possible.
+If you are interested in doctoral studies in the group then please get in touch as early as possible, taking note of the departmental deadline for funding consideration, which is at the beginning of December as of this writing.
 An application should consist of your CV, a cover letter, and two reference letters sent by academic mentors who know your work.
 Information about graduate studies at Cambridge is available on the University website.

 Part III Projects

 Part III (final-year Cambridge undergraduate) projects are available every year starting in October.
 Prospective Part III students are advised to get in touch as far in advance as possible.